mercuryseries/inertia-bundle/README.md

 ### Step 3: Choose your stack

-Add `--ssr` to any of the following options to add SSR support:
+Add `--ssr` to any of the following options to add [Server-side Rendering (SSR)](https://inertiajs.com/server-side-rendering) support:

 ```shell
 # React + Webpack Encore